Hanau shooting: Steinmeier condemns hatred and division during memorial for victims of racist attack | DW | 19.02.2021

 Prominent German officials, include President Frank-Walter Steinmeier, have held a ceremony to commemorate the victims of a racist attack in the city of Hanau.
 The victims' families are still seeking closure and justice.

-Prominent German officials, including President Frank-Walter Steinmeier, held an event on Friday commemorating the victims of a racist shooting in the city of Hanau, exactly one year since the attack took place.
+German President Frank-Walter Steinmeier, along with other top officials, held an event on Friday commemorating the victims of a racist shooting in the city of Hanau, exactly one year since the attack took place.
 The attack, which targeted migrants of Middle Eastern and Asian descent at two shisha bars in the city near Frankfurt, left nine people dead, and shone a fierce spotlight on far-right extremism in Germany.

 "Clarification and an accounting of the past are ... the responsibility of the state to the public and above all to the relatives," Steinmeier said in a speech to mark the event.